SystemsApproach/aether-onramp/README.md

 ```

 The following command will let you track Fleet as it makes progress
-installing bundles:
+installing applications (which Fleet refers to as *bundles*):

 ```
     kubectl -n fleet-local get bundles
 ```

-Once complete, you can run the same emulated test against Aether:
+Once complete, you can rerun the same emulated 5G test against Aether:

 ```
     make 5g-test
 ```

 Note that once you configure your cluster to use Fleet to deploy the
-Kubernetes applications (e.g., ROC, Monitoring, SD-Core), the "clean"
-targets in the Makefile will no longer work correctly: Fleet will
+Kubernetes applications, the "clean" targets in the Makefile will no
-persist in reinstalling any namespaces that have been
+longer work correctly: Fleet will persist in reinstalling any
-deleted.
-You first have to uninstall Fleet by typing:
+namespaces that have been deleted.
+You first have to uninstall Fleet
+by typing:

 ```
     make fleet-clean
 ```

 before executing the other "clean" targets.
+Alternatively, you can
+modify your forked copy of the `aether-apps` repo to no longer
+include applications you do not want Fleet to instantiate, mimicing
+how an operator would change a deployment by checking in a new
+configuration.

 > TODO: The set of bundles included in the *aether-apps* repo is not complete.
 > Still need to add missing pieces (e.g., the monitoring subsystem).